Leaf-Agriculture/docs/docs/user_management_endpoints.md

 &nbsp<span class="badge badge--danger">DELETE</span> `/users/{id}`

 Deletes an existing Leaf User by `id`.
+Also, deleting your Leaf User will asynchronously delete its associated resources.

 #### Request examples
 <Tabs